erichegt/askbot-devel/askbot/doc/source/optional-modules.rst

 Receiving replies for email notifications
 ===========================================

 Askbot supports posting replies by email.
 For this feature  to work ``Lamson`` and ``django-lamson`` need to be installed on the system.
 To install all the necessery dependencies execute the following command:

     pip install django-lamson

-The lamson daemon needs a folder to store files, create a folder named ``run`` within your project folder by executing the following command:
+The lamson daemon needs a folder to store it's mail queue files, create a folder named ``run`` within your project folder by executing the following command:

     mkdir run